Tile a bathtub

 Installing a bathtub surround

-How to properly install a bathtub surround also depends on the type of bathtub you have.
-If your bathtub has a support frame, the surround can be attached directly to it.
+How to properly install a bathtub cover also depends on the type of bathtub you have.
+If your bathtub has a support frame, the cover can be attached directly to it.
 If, on the other hand, your bathtub has legs, there are two particularly common methods:

 Bath mat

 Installing a bathtub skirt is a particularly easy way to cover your bathtub.
-Since these are sold ready-made, you simply need to make sure it is compatible with your existing bathtub.
+Since these are sold ready-made, you just need to make sure it’s compatible with your existing bathtub.
 Installation is then carried out according to the manufacturer’s instructions.

 Planblock tiles offer a durable solution.
-The advantage here is that you can customize them to fit your tub and the specific layout perfectly.
-If, for example, you’re planning to tile a Corner bathtub that’s set into a niche, this custom solution is often the best option.
+The advantage here is that you can customize them to fit your tub and the specific conditions perfectly.
+If, for example, you’re planning to tile a corner bathtub that’s set into a niche, this custom solution is often the best option.
 Here’s how to proceed:

 Step 1

-First, check the exact measurements and make sure all the pipes are completely sealed.
+First, check the exact measurements and make sure all the pipes are completely watertight.
 To do this, fill the tub with water.

 Step 2

-Cut the concrete blocks to size according to the measurements you have taken.
+Cut the paving blocks to size according to the measurements you have taken.

 Step 3